A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

 This shows that $\mathrm{Ext}_\mathcal{C}^{-i}(T',T')=0$.

 From lemma \ref{lem:shift}, we have that $T'_l<-i> \simeq T'_l[-i]$.
 Finally,

 We now have gathered all the information in order to apply the theorem of Keller and Reiten, and we have that

-Else, if $\alpha$ corresponds to a transjective module, we proceed in the same way, we have that $\mathrm{Ext}^{-i}_\mathcal{C}(T',T')=0$ from Keller and Reiten \cite[Lemma 4.1]{KR}, and we can apply Keller-Reiten theorem.
+Now, if $\alpha$ corresponds to a transjective module, say that $\alpha$ links vertex $1$ of $P$ to vertex $1$ of $T$.
+We proceed the same way, we have that $\mathrm{Ext}^{-i}_\mathcal{C}(T',T')=0$ from Keller and Reiten \cite[Lemma 4.1]{KR}, and we can apply Keller-Reiten theorem.
 In details, let $T$ be the $m$-cluster-tilting object corresponding to a slice of the Auslander-Reiten quiver of $Q$ (see the article of Baur and Torkildsen \cite{BauTor} for details).
-Then as there is an isomorphism between the Auslander-Reiten quiver of $Q$ (except the homogeneous tubes) and the translation quiver $\Gamma$ built by Baur and Torkildsen in \cite[Proposition 3.7]{BauTor}, the morphisms in the module category from $T$ to $T$ (where $T$ is a slice of the Auslander-Reiten quiver) correspond to a quiver of type $A_{n-1}$.
-Then we have $\mathrm{End}_{\mathrm{mod}}(T) \simeq KA_{n-1}$. \end{proof}
+Furthermore, Baur and Torkildsen in \cite[Proposition 3.7]{BauTor} showed that there was an isomorphism between the Auslander-Reiten quiver of $Q$ (except the homogeneous tubes) and the translation quiver $\Gamma$ built by themselves at paragraph 3.5.
+In this quiver Gamma, the $m$-diagonals compose the vertices and they are linked by elementary moves.
+Now it suffices to take the same object $T$ as before (the $m$-cluster-tilting object corresponding to the initial $(m+2)$-angulation), to change the object $X_\alpha \in T$ into its mutation exactly the same way we did before, and we turn to have \end{proof}